ChiZhang18/Chi-Zhang-exercise/Final Project.md

 ![](final_project_files/figure-markdown_github/K-grid-1.png)
-> Figure4: SSE Grid vs K
+>Figure 4: SSE Grid vs K

 ![](final_project_files/figure-markdown_github/CH-grid-1.png)
-> Figure5: CH Grid vs K
+>Figure 5: CH Grid vs K

 ![](final_project_files/figure-markdown_github/Gap-1.png)
-> Figure6: Gap vs K
+>Figure 6: Gap vs K

 As shown above, both Elbow plot and CH index returned K=16 and Gap statistics returned K=4.
 Clustering 16 segments would not show the distinct differences among them as I now only have 20 principle components to allocate.
 So I selected K=4 as my anchor and explored the nearby Ks to see which one provides me with the best explanation for each cluster.
 For **best explanation**, I considered the following 2 categories.